 NAME AND NATIONALITY

 You have the right to a home, food, clothing, education, health care and security.
-Over 900 million people, or 1 in 7, live in extreme poverty.
+Over 1.3 billion people, or 1 in 7, live in extreme poverty.
 Almost half of these people are children.

 Children may only be imprisoned as a last resort and for the shortest possible time.
 No child may be subjected to torture or other cruel treatment.
 Children who have committed crimes should be given care and help.
 Children may not be sentenced to life imprisonment or receive the death penalty.
 At least 1 million children in the world are being held prisoner.
 Imprisoned children are often treated badly.